Pokemon Unbound (GBA)

 Known Bugs & Issues

-- Save corruption possible if using outdated emulator builds
+• Save corruption is possible if using outdated emulator builds

 Screenshots